johannesschneiders/webelapse/README.md

  - Generate video after times of frequent change and a return to static content

 ## Installation
-webelapse can be installed via npm
+webelapse can be installed globally via npm

     npm install -g webelapse
+    webelapse --help

 This package assumes [ffmpeg](https://www.ffmpeg.org/) is installed and available on the user's PATH. ffmpeg is required to generate videos.